Estuary

 • An Apache Iceberg REST catalog (e.g., AWS Glue, Snowflake Open Catalog).

-• Access to Estuary Flow (create a free account if you don’t have one).
+• Access to Estuary (create a free account if you don’t have one).

-• Network and IAM permissions for Estuary Flow to connect to both MongoDB and your Iceberg environment.
+• Network and IAM permissions for Estuary to connect to both MongoDB and your Iceberg environment.

 Architecture Overview

-A MongoDB to Apache Iceberg streaming pipeline built with Estuary Flow has three main layers:
+A MongoDB to Apache Iceberg streaming pipeline built with Estuary has three main layers:

 1. Source layer: The pipeline begins with MongoDB change streams, which capture every data change in real time.
-When you first connect, Estuary Flow automatically performs a backfill to take a complete snapshot of your existing collections before switching to streaming mode.
+When you first connect, Estuary automatically performs a backfill to take a complete snapshot of your existing collections as part of a single CDC pipeline, before switching seamlessly to streaming mode.
 This ensures there are no gaps between historical and live data.

 2. Transport and governance layer: Captured events flow into Estuary collections.
 These collections validate data against JSON schemas, enforce exactly-once delivery, and maintain data lineage for governance and auditability.
 This layer also manages schema evolution so that changes in MongoDB are propagated safely to downstream systems.